Damian-Mostert/express-mongo-login/readme.md

 else //handle error
 ```
 ERRORS
-<br> !note all auth and login erros apply
+<br> note! all auth and login erros apply
 #### &bull; res.mongo[].login (used to log user in)
 USAGE
 ```js